JeffMcClintock/SE2JUCE/README.md

 Under "where is the source code" enter the location of SE2JUCE_Plugins folder

-Under "where to build the binaries" enter something like C:\build_SE2JUCE_Plugins (or anywhere you prefer to put the temporary files created during the build).
+Under "where to build the binaries" enter something like ...\Documents\SE2JUCE_Projects_Build (or anywhere you prefer to put the temporary files created during the build).

 Click 'Configure", and choose whatever IDE you prefer.
 Ignore the error message.

-Look for the variables 'JUCE_FOLDER_HERE' and 'SE2JUCE_FOLDER_HERE' .
-Browse for your actual JUCE folder, and the correct SE2JUCE folder
+Look for the variables 'JUCE_FOLDER_HERE' and 'SE2JUCE_FOLDER_HERE'.
+Browse for your actual JUCE folder, and the correct SE2JUCE folder tick 'JUCE_COPY_PLUGIN_AFTER_BUILD'

 click 'generate'